On the uniqueness of nondegenerate blowups for the motion by curvature of networks: Introduction

 \section{Introduction}

 If $G$ is an abstract one-dimensional graph, see \cref{def:Networks}, a network $\Gamma:G\to\R^2$ is, roughly speaking, an embedding of $G$ in $\R^2$ of class $H^2$.
 Topologically, we only consider graphs whose junctions have order three, and we will be mainly interested in regular networks, i.e., networks such that the tangent vectors of the immersions given by $\Gamma$ forms equal angles, equal to $\tfrac23\pi$, at any junction.

 A motion by curvature $\Gamma_t:G\to \R^2$ is a smooth one-parameter family of networks such that the normal velocity of the evolution is equal to the curvature of the immersions along each edge, see \cref{def:Motion}.
-The motion by curvature of networks generalizes the one-dimensional mean curvature flow, called curve shortening flow, to singular one-dimensional objects given by planar networks.
+The motion by curvature generalizes the one-dimensional mean curvature flow, called curve shortening flow, to singular one-dimensional objects given by planar networks.
 The basic theory concerning short and long time behavior of this geometric flow can be found in \cite{Bronsardreitich, MantegazzaNovagaTortorelli, mannovplusch, GMP}.
 Just like classical mean curvature flow, the motion by curvature may develop singularities determined by the fact the either the length of some edge goes to zero or the $L^2$-norm of the curvature diverges in finite time.
-A great deal of work has been done to understand the nature of these singularities and to define the flow past singularities~\cite{MantegazzaNovagaTortorelli,MaMaNo16,mannovplusch,BaldiHausMan,IlmNevSch,liramazplusae,MaNoPl21,Chang,Chang2}, combining a bunch of different techniques from analysis and geometry.
+A great deal of work has been done to understand the nature of these singularities and to define the flow past singularities~\cite{MantegazzaNovagaTortorelli,MaMaNo16,mannovplusch,BaldiHausMan,IlmNevSch,liramazplusae,MaNoPl21,Chang,Chang2}.